 Major tourist attractions in Spain

-Spain is most famous for the beaches on Costa del Sol, for those on the Canary Islands and for the party island of Ibiza.
-But it doesn’t mean that other kinds of attractions don’t draw tourists.
+Culture and history aside, Spain is also well-known for the beaches of Costa del Sol, the Canary Islands and for the party island of Ibiza.
 The bullfights and the Pamplona running with the bulls festival, the soccer matches and last, but definitely not least, the historical sites and museums, all have their fans among those traveling to Spain.

-Most people –and particularly those headed for the beaches- will book a holiday in Spain planning to stay for a week or two in a resort.
+Most people –and particularly those headed for the Spanish beaches– will book vacation packages in Spain planning to stay for a week or two in a resort.
 But it’s worth it to check out other places even if you choose a day trip to a different location or taking a tour and exploring the places near-by where you stay.

 Undoubtedly the most popular tourist destinations are: Costa del Sol, Ibiza and the Canary Islands.